-- Covenant Library Catalog – Although you may not live close enough to the Covenant Seminary Library to visit us in person, our catalog is a powerful research tool for finding high quality books.
+- Covenant Library Catalog – Even if you don’t live close enough to the Covenant Seminary Library to visit us in person, our catalog is a powerful research tool for finding high quality books.
 Our collection is maintained by a staff of theological librarians and is designed to serve the diverse needs of students studying theology, Bible, counseling, and education.
-It is a treasure trove of valuable resources, so dig in.

-- WorldCat.org – Once you find it in our catalog (or if you want to broaden your search to a worldwide scale), search the world’s largest library catalog—WorldCat.
+- WorldCat.org – If you want to broaden your search to a worldwide scale, search the world’s largest library catalog—WorldCat.
 Combining the catalogs of nearly every library in the United States and many libraries around the world into one database, WorldCat.org will track down the book that you’re looking for and find it in a library near you.

 - Research in Ministry (RIM) – Looking for dissertations specifically?
 RIM is a catalog of doctoral dissertations from seminaries and divinity schools in the United States and Canada, including Covenant.
 Covenant’s more recent dissertations are available online through our catalog.
 Similarly, for dissertations from other schools, check for access through the school’s catalog or digital repository.
 Otherwise, dissertations can be obtained through interlibrary loan (see below).